-As an avid researcher, I am always struck by the many inter-relationships between diseases of the body and the mind.
-A good example of this is the anxiety, mood swing, and OCD (obsessive-compulsive disorder) symptoms that can often be clues that a person may be having underlying issues with their thyroid.
+As an avid researcher, I am always struck by the interrelationship between diseases of the body and the mind.
+A good example of this that I often observe with Hashimoto’s clients is anxiety, mood swings, and OCD (obsessive-compulsive disorder) symptoms.
+I see these as clues that a person may be having underlying issues with their thyroid.

 Looking for root causes is so important.
-In many cases, people find out that something as relatively straight-forward as a nutrient deficiency or a blood sugar imbalance, may be causing both their anxiety symptoms and their worsening thyroid condition.
+I’ve seen many cases where people find out that something as relatively straightforward as a nutrient deficiency or a blood sugar imbalance may be causing anxiety symptoms and exacerbating their thyroid condition.

-Once you identify your root causes, you can usually feel better pretty quickly.
-For example, having people take therapeutic dosages of two nutrients, selenium and myo-inositol, as well as working to balance their blood sugar, can work wonders at reducing their anxiety and OCD symptoms, as well as reducing their thyroid antibodies and thyroid symptoms.
-Some people have even seen their TSH level drop, or have gone into remission, after supplementing with selenium and myo-inositol.
+The good news is that I’ve seen these people start to feel better quickly once they have identified and addressed their root causes.
+For example, having people take therapeutic dosages of two nutrients, selenium and myo-inositol, in addition to working to balance their blood sugar, can work wonders at reducing their anxiety and OCD symptoms, as well as reducing their thyroid antibodies and thyroid symptoms.
+Some people have even seen their TSH level drop, or have gone into remission, after supplementing with selenium and myo-inositol together.

 Blood sugar imbalance can be a root cause of Hashimoto’s and anxiety, and is also a co-occurring symptom of another condition that affects many women, polycystic ovary syndrome (PCOS).
-Myo-inositol has been found to improve symptoms of PCOS.
-It has also been found to be effective in increasing insulin-sensitivity, which results in improvements in reproductive health, including enhanced fertility.
+(1,2) Myo-inositol has been found to improve symptoms of PCOS.
+It has also been found to be effective in increasing insulin sensitivity, which results in improvements in reproductive health, including enhanced fertility.
+(3)

 As you can see, myo-inositol can be greatly beneficial for Hashimoto’s!